bilke/Craft-Docs/source/diving-in/settings/system/plugins.rst

 |icon| Settings → Plugins
 =========================

 The Settings → Plugins page is where you manage the plugins used by your site.

-You can install, uninstall, enable or disable a plugin from here.
+You can install, uninstall, enable or disable a plugin from this page.

 Uninstalling a plugin is destructive to any data it might be storing in the database.